 So I baked up a second batch using 100% white rice flour.
 It’s the only way to go.

-Do you need to add cream of tartar?
-I didn’t and they turned out just fine.
-Several of my readers shared that they added 1/2 teaspoon to the recipe to their cookie dough.
+However, several of my readers shared that they added 1/2 teaspoon to the recipe to their cookie dough.

 Why?
 Many bakers feel that cream of tartar makes gluten free snickerdoodle cookies chewy and gives them a bit of a tang.